Father of suspected gunman at Fourth of July parade mass shooting in Illinois is indicted on multiple counts – KION546

 Father of suspected gunman at Fourth of July parade mass shooting in Illinois is indicted on multiple counts

-The father of the man accused of killing seven people and wounding dozens more at a Fourth of July parade mass shooting in Highland Park, Illinois, was indicted on multiple charges by a grand jury Wednesday, the Lake County State’s Attorney’s office said.
+(CNN) -- The father of the man accused of killing seven people and wounding dozens more at a Fourth of July parade mass shooting in Highland Park, Illinois, appeared in court Thursday after being indicted on multiple charges by a grand jury Wednesday.

 His son, Robert "Bobby" E. Crimo III, who was 21 years old at the time of the shooting, faces charges of first-degree murder for his alleged firing of more than 70 rounds with a rifle from a rooftop during the holiday parade, fatally striking seven people.
 He pleaded not guilty in August.